harrisonratcliffe/laravel-api-responses/README.md

 ### API Exception Handler

+*Note: if you use a different API route path than /api you should adjust the below if statement.*

 #### Laravel 11-12

 To configure the API Exception Handler on Laravel 11-12, add the following configuration to your `boostrap/app.php` file: